problemforward/PFbaseproject/README.md

 # Problem Forward Project Template
 Standard Problem Forward project format / branding

+## Issues

+1. Using fonts in .pdf and plots (Roboto used for prior reports)
+2. Unsure of ability to incorporate logo as part of a ggplot theme... needs more experimentation but may have to be manually added
+3. TeX formatting postponed until work computer received

 ## Overview
 This is a README for the _____ that is a collaboration between Problem Forward and ____.
 This is an overview of the project and will contain iterative updates so we can follow what is happening in the file.